HasaTK/rodrobe/README.md

 # Discord
 DISCORD_WEBHOOK="https://discord.com/api/webhooks/..."
 DISCORD_BOT_PREFIX="!"

 DISCORD_BOT_WHITELIST=[id1,id2,id3,...]
 DISCORD_BOT_TOKEN="bot_token_here"

+# Asset Prices

+# The robux price for shirts and pants which will be used when a shirt/pant is republished
+ITEM_PRICE = 5
+# The robux price for a t-shirt which will be used when a tshirt is republished
+TSHIRT_PRICE = 3
 ```
 4) Rename the file to `.env`
 5) Create a file called `description.txt` in the `config` folder and write a description.
 This will be used for when the bot uploads clothing